Service charge policy web banner

 Sinking fund balances will be held in trust and will be kept in a separate bank account.
 Any interest earned on the account will be apportioned to the individual sinking funds.

-We'll provide current contributors to sinking funds with annual statements showing the amount of money held, as at the end of the previous financial year, in any sinking funds into which they've paid.
+We will provide current contributors to sinking funds with annual statements showing the amount of money held, as at the end of the previous financial year, in any sinking funds into which they have paid.

 Responsibilities

-The Director of Customer Operations is the accountable person in relation to all aspects of rent setting, service charges and sinking funds at Magna and is responsible for the development and review of this policy, ensuring that it meets all regulatory requirements and guidance.
+The Director of Customer Operations is accountable for rent setting, service charges and sinking funds at Magna and is responsible for the development and review of this policy annually, ensuring that this meets all regulatory requirements and guidance.

-The Head of Customer and Community Support is the accountable person responsible for agreeing the application of rent flexibility, review of service charges levels, the approval of rent and service charges notification letters and targeted customer support where necessary.
+The Head of Customer and Community Support is accountable for agreeing the application of rent flexibility, review of service charges levels, the approval of rent and service charges notification letters and targeted customer support where necessary.